-Most people find once a week to be a beneficial and convenient time frame.
+Most people find once every 2 weeks to be a beneficial and convenient time frame.
 However, others find that they respond better to the work if they have more time between sessions to settle in to the new patterns of their body and up to three weeks between sessions is fine in most cases.

 What should I wear?

-Because I need to constantly (before, during, and after the session) assess where there might be restrictions or holding patterns, men typically go through the sessions in their regular underwear and women in a 2-piece bathing suit or underwear.
+Because I need to constantly (before, during, and after the session) assess where there might be restrictions or holding patterns, men typically go through the sessions in their regular underwear and women in a 2-piece bathing suit or bra & underwear.
 However, I want you to feel comfortable in my office so gym shorts and sports bras / tank-tops are also fine (the less area of the back the sports bra / tank-top takes up the better).
+In general, the looser fitting the clothing the better as its exceptionally important for me to have access to skin.
 Once you are on the table, you can have a sheet or blanket to cover up with if you wish.

 How long are Rolfing sessions?

 Appointments typically last an hour and fifteen minutes.
-The first visit usually runs longer (around 90 – 100 minutes) to take time for a detailed health history, your goals for the work, daily activities and general questions.
 Please print, fill-out and bring the Client Information Sheet to your 1st session.

 How much does it cost?